Spiritual-Entanglement/rumc-snsg/Revelation/16-TheBeastAndTheLamb-Ch5-Part03.md

 **[Study of the Book of Revelation](/Revelation/README.md)** 9 January, 2025

-### Unit 16 - The Beast and the Lamb - Cycle Five - Part 03
+### Unit 16 - The Beast and the Lamb - Cycle Four - Part 03
 FROM: Revelation & the End of All Things by Craig R. Koester Chapter 5, pages 115-142,  Revelation 12-15
 Questions for chapter 5 are on page 205 if you are interested.